TanWeixin98/HackNYU/README.md

 # MentorMe

 #Getting Started
 Young people are impressionable individuals, capable of learning quickly and thinking creatively.
-Our software provides a convenient and seamless way for young people to communicate with experienced individuals who will help the learn.
+Our software provides a convenient and seamless way for young people to communicate with experienced individuals who will help them learn.

 ## Getting Started